drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 Every PHP developers are (*or should be?*) aware that SPL Generators are not "*rewindable*".
 Once they are consumed, it's not possible to loop over them once again.
-And for some reasons, sometimes it would be very useful if we could!
+And sometimes it would be very useful if we could!

 Think about making database queries, you want to make the query once, and loop over the result set more than once, without doing more than